cisco-intersight/terraform-provider-intersight/website/docs/r/firmware_driver_distributable.html.markdown

 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) The name of the file.
 It is populated as part of the image import operation.
 * `object_type`:(string)(Computed) The fully-qualified type of this managed object, i.e. the class name.This property is optional.
 The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `origin`:(string) The source of the distributable.
+If it has been created by the user or system.
 * `osname`:(string) The operating system name to which this driver is compatible.
 * `osversion`:(string) OS Version.
 It is populated as part of the image import operation.
 * `platform_type`:(string)(Computed) The platform type of the image.